Can a Boat Battery Get Wet

 Step 1 – Remove the battery cables from the battery terminals.
 If there is a lot of corrosion, you might need to use some vice grips to wiggle them free.
 Always remove the cable clamp from the negative terminal first.

 Step 2 – In a disposable plastic cup, make up a mixture of 3/4 cup baking soda, and 2 1/2 cups of clean, warm water.
 Use a wire brush and the mix to scrub the corrosion off all around the terminals and clamps.

 Step 3 – Use a clean, disposable, lint-free rag to thoroughly wipe all around the terminals and clamps to completely dry them.

 Step 4 – Take some grease or petroleum jelly and smear it on the posts, battery cables, and clamps.
 The petroleum jelly will slow down any further formation of corrosive deposits.
-A recommended anti-corrosion gel is the WirthCo 16204 E2000 from Amazon for $18.95.
-Click here for the current price.
+This is the most popular brand of anti-corrosion gel (available on Amazon).

 Step 5 – Place the clamps back on.
 Start by putting the positive clamp on first and tighten that up.
 Next, put the negative clamp back on and tighten that as well.
 Place the rubber boot covers or plastic shields back on the terminal.

-Step 6 – Check the batteries water level, and if necessary, refill using distilled water only.
+Step 6 – Check the battery’s water level, and if necessary, refill using distilled water only.
 Tap water will corrode the terminals.
 Repeat this every three months.